uw-drupal/uwdug/README.md

 ## <a name="prereqs"></a>Prerequisites
 1. A **LAMP development environment** with git and drush installed.

-    *For convenience, this project includes Docker configuration files that should work in a Windows 10 environment.
-If you use these Docker containers, you do not need drush on your machine.
-You can login to the php container to use drush.
-Setting up [Docker](https://docs.docker.com/) and [Docker for Drupal](https://wodby.com/docs/stacks/drupal/) is beyond the scope of this document.*
+    *For convenience, this project includes Lando configuration files that should work in most OS environments.
+If you use Lando, you do not need any other LAMP stack or drush on your machine.
+Use `lando drush` to issue drush commands or log into the php container with `lando ssh`.
+Setting up [Lando](https://docs.lando.dev/) is beyond the scope of this document.*
 2. A **Github account**, with your Github SSH key added to your development environment so you can push and pull from Github as needed.
 3. A **Bitbucket account**, with your Bitbucket SSH key added to your development environment so you can pull from submodules hosted on Bitbucket.
 4. Read access to the following repositories: